 Any breaches of tree protection measures shall constitute a Tree-Related Incident ('TRI'), a report on which will be copied to architect, client and LPA.
-A remedial action notice will be served by the arboriculturist and copied to all parties.
+A remedial action notice (as part of the TRI report, typically) will be served by the arboriculturist and copied to all parties.
+Action in response to incidents will be commensurate with and appropriate to the nature of any such incident.
+TRI reports will be copied to the LPA, typically within 5 days of site visit.
 Timescales for remediation completion shall be monitored.
-All reports on site visits will be copied to the LPA within 5 days of site visit.
-Action in response to incidents will be commensurate with and appropriate to the nature of any such incident.
 Any breach of the stipulated timescale for remediation will trigger a further TRI report.